alexrainman/ModernHttpClient/README.md

 [Android] CLEARTEXT will be enabled by default in pre-Lollipop

-[Android] To enable CLEARTEXT in Lollipop and above, usesCleartextTraffic or networkSecurityConfig are needed
+[Android] To enable CLEARTEXT in Lollipop and above, usesCleartextTraffic or networkSecurityConfig is needed

 [Update] Refactoring CertificatePinner to match Android OkHttp